echoe/simple_vocals/README.txt

 SimpleVocals
 ============
 A JUCE-based vocal channel-strip plugin (VST3 / Standalone) for macOS and Linux, built around a reorderable chain of eight processing modules.
+Made chiefly with an LLM and AI.

 OVERVIEW